VenkataTarunKumarMavillapalli/VenkataTarunKumarMavillapalli/README.md

 Hello!
 I'm Venkata Tarun Kumar Mavillapali, a 25-year-old enthusiast from Hyderabad, Telangana, India.
 My journey in education started in Hyderabad, where I completed my primary and high school education.

-🔭 I'm passionate about Agentic AI, Business Intelligence, Data Engineering, Data Governance and Natural Language Processing.
+🔭 I'm passionate about **Agentic AI, Business Intelligence, Data Engineering, Data Governance and Natural Language Processing**.

 💭 My personal mission is to create and leverage AI-based solutions that address high-impact business problems, generate wealth, and simplify life for people worldwide